-In her speech, Sabine Lautenschläger will argue that, in a well-functioning banking sector, banks must be able to fail.
+In her speech, Sabine Lautenschläger argues that, in a well-functioning banking sector, banks must be able to fail.
 It is key, however, that they can do so in an orderly manner without destabilizing the entire banking system.
-Against that backdrop, Ms Lautenschläger will discuss the role of the supervisor within the European framework for bank resolution.
-She will also shed light on the importance of the upcoming European stress test for supervisors’ assessments of banks’ resilience.
+Against that backdrop, Ms Lautenschläger discusses the role of the supervisor within the European framework for bank resolution.
+She also sheds light on the importance of the upcoming European stress test for supervisors’ assessments of banks’ resilience.

 The event will be in Italian and English, simultaneously translated.

 16:35 | Opening remarks by Giuseppe Morbidelli (President, Fondazione CESIFIN Alberto Predieri)

 16:40 | Presentation of the FBF and the speaker by Elena Carletti (Scientific Director, Florence School of Banking and Finance)

 16:45 | Lecture by Sabine Lautenschläger (Member of the Executive Board and Vice-Chair of the Supervisory Board of the ECB): ‘The banks and the market’

 17:30 | Questions and answers with the public, moderated by Emilio Barucci (Full professor of Financial Mathematics, Polytechnic University of Milan)

 18:00 | Closing remarks by Vincenzo Grassi (Secretary General, European University Institute) and Giuseppe Rogantini-Picco (Member of the Board, Fondazione CR Firenze)